 What can this Program do?

-This program has an Aboriginal worker who can assist Aboriginal clients with legal information and referrals.
+This program has an Aboriginal worker who can assist Aboriginal clients withreferrals, information, support and crisis case management.

 The Aboriginal Legal Access Program coordinates outreach services for Aboriginal clients.